 If an applicant wants to file for unemployment in Nebraska, the UI petitioner must have the following information available:

-10) The start and end dates with each employer including month, day, and year
+- The start and end dates with each employer including month, day, and year

-13) If claimant served in the military the past 18 months, their DD 214 #4 Form.
+- If claimant served in the military the past 18 months, their DD 214 #4 Form.
 They must call the Nebraska Claims Center to file a military claim.

-14) If petitioner worked for the federal government as a civilian employee in the last 18 months, Standard Form 8 or Standard Form 50.
+- If the petitioner worked for the federal government as a civilian employee in the last 18 months, Standard Form 8 or Standard Form 50.
 Also, he or she needs to compile the total wages earned with the federal employer in the last 18 months and indicate how they were paid (hourly, weekly, and monthly).
 They must call the Nebraska Claims Center to file a federal claim.

 The Unemployment Registration Process in Nebraska

 According to the law, the applicant is required to complete an unemployment EDD application, even if he or she has a recall date with a particular employer, or are a member of a union with a hiring hall.
 All claimants must register and complete an online resume.

 If a claimant is asking “How can I sign up for unemployment in NE?” he or she should call the Nebraska Claims Center Monday through Friday, 8 a.m. to 4:30 p.m.

-If an applicant is claiming benefits for unemployment, it can take several weeks to process a claim.
+In the event that an applicant is claiming benefits for unemployment, it can take several weeks to process a claim.
 As part of unemployment registration, the applicant also needs to file for weekly benefits while their claim is processing.

 These numbers can be found on the bottom of the applicant’s checks.
 The debit card, a ReliaCard debit card is a Visa prepaid card issued by US Bank.
 It should reach the applicant 7 to 10 days after they receive the waiting week credit.
 For any change of address, the claimant should inform US Bank/ReliaCard Customer Service and the Nebraska Department of Labor.